yoonsungji/project_2021_algorithm_trading/README.md

 ## An Extension of CodeAcademy Course

-* Section 1: Algorithmic Trading Fundamentals
-  * What is Algorithmic Trading?
-  * The Differences Between Real-World Algorithmic Trading and This Course
-* Section 2: Course Configuration & API Basics
-  * How to Install Python
-  * Cloning The Repository & Installing Our Dependencies
-  * Jupyter Notebook Basics
-  * The Basics of API Requests
-* Section 3: Building An Equal-Weight S&P 500 Index Fund
+* Building An Equal-Weight S&P 500 Index Fund
   * Theory & Concepts
   * Importing our Constituents
   * Pulling Data For Our Constituents